As with any type of insolvency process, it comes with pros and cons, and a pre-pack administration is no different

 - There is still an investigation

 After business assets have been sold, the old company may need to be liquidated.
 Part of this process includes the liquidator compiling a report for the Department of Business, Innovation & Skills.
-The conduct of the company directors leading up to the insolvency is investigated, and if deemed to be improper or fraudulent, they will face prosecution.
+The conduct of the directors leading up to the insolvency is investigated, and if deemed to be improper or fraudulent, they will face prosecution.

 - Staff are still retained under TUPE rules